 • Booking connection calls.

 • Client contracts.

-• Registering for online courses.
+• Registering for online courses, products and resources.

 And through your technological interactions with us, such as

 • Using our website and the actions you take.

 • Your IT equipment such as browser or IP address.

 • Data from other websites that have our cookies installed to track traffic.